 NOTE: Retention rates are measured from the fall of first enrollment to the following fall.
-Academic reporting institutions report retention data for the Fall 2018 cohort of students who are still enrolled as of the institution's official fall reporting date or as of October 15, 2019.
-Program reporters determine the cohort with enrollment any time between August 1 - October 31, 2018 and retention based on August 1, 2019.
+Academic reporting institutions report retention data for the Fall 2019 cohort of students who are still enrolled as of the institution's official fall reporting date or as of October 15, 2020.
+Program reporters determine the cohort with enrollment any time between August 1 - October 31, 2019 and retention based on August 1, 2020.

-SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Spring 2020, Fall Enrollment component.
+SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Spring 2021, Fall Enrollment component.

-NOTE: Usaduator frate on for induces an interface, inserting degreer/animate-secting undergraduate students.
+NOTE: Graduation rate cohort includes all full-time, first-time degree/certificate-seeking undergraduate students.
 Graduation and transfer-out rates are the Student Right-to-Know rates.
 Only institutions with mission to prepare students to transfer are required to report transfer out.
 For more details, see the Methodological Notes.
 N is the number of institutions in the comparison group.

-SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (PEDS): Winter 2019-20, Graduation Rates component.
+SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Winter 2020-21, Graduation Rates component.